-3. Nitro bike PS2
+3. Nitro Bike PS2

 We are of the view here at VideoGamer.com that the Wii’s software library is ruled by shoddy games.
 We certainly believe the console is capable of great things, but most developers just don’t seem to want to release good games on it.

-Let’s take Nitro bike as an example.
+Let’s take the Nitro bike as an example.
 The Ubisoft published extreme motorbike game from Excite Bike developers Left Field, in theory, should be good.
 But it’s just not.
 In fact, it’s one of the worst examples of shoddy production values the Wii has seen.

-What hits you initial is the most N64 quality front-end.
+What hits you initially is the most N64 quality front-end.
 The menus look awful and the load times are shocking for something so basic.
 And it just gets worse from here on.
 As you pull away from the starting line, boosting along with the other nine racers, the game chugs along at a frame rate I haven’t experienced since playing GoldenEye multiplayer many years ago.

 It’s shocking stuff, and not what the Wii needs if it’s ever going to convince people that it’s more than a machine for Nintendo software.

-4. OffRoad Games for PC, PS4, Xbox One, and Xbox 360
+4. OffRoad Games For PC, PS4, Xbox One, And Xbox 360

 With such a simple name, you’d think that Off-Road would do exactly what it says on the tin, but shelve those desires to careen carefree off the track and out into a wonderful open-world racer because, sadly, it isn’t quite so.